Alan Patten

 hegel book cover

 Patten is currently working on a book manuscript tentatively entitled A Liberal Theory of Religious Freedom.
 Some of his preliminary work on this topic is published in "The Normative Logic of Religious Liberty," Journal of Political Philosophy (2017).
 Patten also has longstanding research interests in the history of nationalist thought, and has published several papers on this topic.
+His most recent article, “What's Wrong with Neo-Colonialism: The Case of Unequal Trade in Cultural Goods” (with Shuk Ying Chan) appeared in the American Political Science Review in 2023.

 2003 book cover image

 Professor Patten was the editor of Philosophy & Public Affairs from 2010 to 2017.
+He was chair of Princeton's Department of Politics from 2018 to 2024.